 Following a day of running around and carrying a million bags (poor us), having a mini adjustment, courtesy of chiropractor Dr. Liza of The Fix, was pretty much the greatest feeling in the world.
 This isn’t even an exaggeration.

-Dr. Liza Egbogah is a Chiropractor in downtown Toronto.
-She is the CEO and clinic director of the[fix], downtown Toronto's boutique chiropractic and massage clinic and founder of dr. Liza shoes, designer high heels that feel and function like sneakers.
-Dr. Liza is renowned for her innovative treatment protocols and is a sought after health and wellness. expert
+Dr. Liza Egbogah is a Manual Osteopath in downtown Toronto.
+She is the CEO and clinic director of the[fix], downtown Toronto's boutique osteopathy, chiropractic and massage clinic and founder of dr. Liza shoes, designer high heels that feel and function like sneakers.
+Dr. Liza is renowned for her innovative treatment protocols and is a sought after body and posture expert.